 The forests are said to be necklaces around the church, and the tree canopy is believed to prevent prayers from being lost to the sky.
 According to the Alliance of Religions and Conservation, an estimated five to ten percent of wild lands across the globe are currently held by religious organisations.

 Ranging in size from five acres to more than 1,000, some of Ethiopia’s church forests are more than 1,500 years old.
-All are remnants of the country’s Afromontane forests, are cooler and more humid than the surrounding lowlands, and many have fresh water springs.
-These church forests have become the centerpiece in the struggle to conserve what remains of northern Ethiopia’s biodiversity.
+All are remnants of the country’s Afromontane forests, are cooler and more humid than the surrounding lowlands, and many have freshwater springs.
+These church forests have become the centrepiece in the struggle to conserve what remains of northern Ethiopia’s biodiversity.

 Spiritually designated woods sequester